protocol-registries/well-known-uris/README.md

 This registry requires a stable reference for a specification document.
 Publication by a recognised open standards body is preferred; however, publication by established Open Source projects (i.e., those that demonstrate a community that's commited to ongoing support), community and commercial organisations are also accepted, provided that they have a reasonable plan to promote specification stability.

+Specifications that are hosted on single-purpose Web sites or GitHub repositories are not eligible for registration unless they demonstrate significant deployment and/or community buy-in.
+In particular, single-owner GitHub repositories are not suitable specification references.

+The specification document must define the registered value as a well-known URI.
+Requests to register terms specified for other purposes will be rejected.

 ## When to Register

 Generally, a registration request should be made when your document is mature enough for wide review.